liaoherui/StrainScan/README.md

 # StrainScan
-One efficient and accurate strain-level composition analysis tool based on reference genomes and k-mers.
+One efficient and accurate strain-level microbiome composition analysis tool based on reference genomes and k-mers.

 ### Contributor: Liao Herui and Ji Yongxin (Ph.D of City University of Hong Kong, EE)